gremour/grue/README.md

 - [x] **Theme** -- collection of parameters and functions that define how widgets are rendered;
 - [x] **Fonts** -- are loaded and rendered to atlases by pixel with simple InitTTF call;
-DrawText function references font just by it's name;
+DrawText function references font just by its name;
 - [x] Similarly, **Images** are loaded as atlases and formatted to sprites according to configuration JSON files; they are also referenced by sprite names.
 Images are to used as icons and widget backgrounds, as well, as just